frederic-perez/AmE-dictionary/data/dictionary.md

 __lush<sup>1</sup>__ _adj_ :nine: __1__ _(of vegetation)_ Abounding in lavish growth. _A lush green jungle._ _Lush wetlands._ __2__ _(esp of fruits)_ Succulent and fleshy __3__ Luxurious, elaborate, or opulent __4__ _slang_ Very attractive or pleasing.
 __lush<sup>2</sup>__ _n_ _slang_ :two: A person who drinks alcohol habitually or excessively; a drunkard.
 __lushness__
+__lust for life__ _idiom_ Intense eagerness to experience all that life has to offer. _I don't mind growing old, but I sometimes miss that boundless lust for life I had when I was younger._
 __luster<sup>1</sup>__ _n_
 __luster<sup>2</sup>__ _v_ (lustered)
 __lustre__